• Skip to main content

 The Degu is a member of the Octodontidae family.
 Octodontidae are a family of rodents native to South America.

-The common degu is known as Octodon degu, and it is closely related to other rodents like chinchillas and guinea pigs, all of which come from this part of the world.
+The common degu is known as Octodon degu, and it is closely related to chinchillas, guinea pigs, and other rodents that come from the same part of the world.

 Description